Retro-Devils/WickedOS/README.md

 ## Notes and comments

-- Please see Konstakangs Website for more FAQ.
+-Please see Konstakangs Website for more FAQ.

-- Tested many times so far so good .
+-Tested many times so far so good .

-- If you have problems please report to "Retro Devils Support" Facebook group.
+-If you have problems please report to "Retro Devils Support" Facebook group.
 Konstakangs build is super solid, if thiers a issue its more than likely something we did .

-- This is open source project so feel free to use and modify .
+-This is open source project so feel free to use and modify .

-- Other android builds exist.
+-Other android builds exist.

-- You can easily DIY this to a extent.
+-You can easily DIY this to a extent.
 We built custom themes, used different apks etc.

-- With DIY aspect in mind we did not release a base.
+-With DIY aspect in mind we did not release a base.
 Just Arcade Punks version.
 Base will be released when/if we compile android ourselves.

-- Don't like the boot video?
+-Don't like the boot video?
 Use Boot animator in android section to change it ,

 # Whats the future plans for WickedOS?

-- More version and images built on os.
+-More version and images built on os.

-- Focus on getting more  "popular " systems before all systems .
+-Focus on getting more  "popular " systems before all systems .

-- A "Frontend Switcher ".
+-A "Frontend Switcher ".
 Partly implemented now .
 Press home twice select frontend to launch.
 Currently list all apps to pick from as home app.

 # What do you want to see in WickedOS ?